bspur11/of-note/README.md

 # Note Taker
-This applications is for users to be able to write and save notes, as well as delete notes they've written before, to recognize their thoughts and keep track of tasks as they need to complete.
+This applications is for users to be able to write and save notes, as well as delete notes (delete function will be added later) they've written before, to organize their thoughts and keep track of tasks as they need to complete.

 ## Description
 Create an application that can be used to write, save, and delete notes.
 This application will use an Express backend and save and retrieve note data from a JSON file via routes.
-These routes and functions are tested using Jest.

 ## Tool & Resources
 Bootstrap - CSS framework used
 JQuery - JavaScript library used
-Jest - JavaScript testing framework used
 Express - Node Framework used
 Heroku - Used to deploy application